🎉 83% of Our Clients Hit Their Q3 Goals - It All Starts With a Marketing Plan 🎉

 Whether you're running one or a dozen ad sets, keeping Facebook campaigns optimized is a constant challenge.
 A poorly optimized campaign could easily waste a big portion of your monthly Facebook ad budget.
 With automated rules, you can easily pause or adjust low-performing ad sets to avoid a lot of unnecessary ad spend.

-If you’re new to advertising on Facebook, then you may not be able to access automated rules until you have some activity on your Ads Manager account.
-Set up a campaign with at least one ad set and ad to create automated rules.
+If you're new to Facebook advertising, you may not be able to access automated rules until you’ve set up a campaign with at least one ad set and ad.
+Once that’s done, follow these steps to set up a rule:

 Once you've created a campaign, you can set up an automation in just a couple of minutes.
 Here are six common types of automated rules to get you started.